JacobS-ivytech/final-payroll-Jacob-Strauch/README.md

 Some of the scripts used to build and prefill the database are located in the folder called databaseSetup.

-All of the supporting documents for this project including the project plan, blank test cases, completed test cases, **User Guide**, and UML documentation are located in the folder titled Supporting Documentation.
+All of the supporting documents for this project including the project plan, blank test cases, completed test cases, <ins> **User Guide** </ins>, and UML documentation are located in the folder titled Supporting Documentation.